Tag Archives: Boxer

 Sleep in our clothes and wait for winter to leave

 I suspect winter is just an excuse.
-They’ve abandoned their ideals in the pursuit of happiness (i. e, money) and after an exhausting day of making money just want to stay home, dressed to the nines, get tight and enjoy the fruits of their labors.
+They’ve abandoned their ideals in the pursuit of happiness (i.e., money) and after an exhausting day of making money just want to stay home, dress to the nines, get tight and enjoy the fruits of their labors.
 As befits a pair who accumulate out of habit, music is just a commodity, a thing you do because, well, that’s what everybody else does:

 Hold ourselves together

 With our arms around the stereo for hours